Sign up for our free Diagrammed Disney Song Lyrics email series. We start Feb. 8!

 You can see that both of those groups of words are connected to the noun woman, and both of those groups of words are adjectives!

-Watering her plants is a participial phrase.
-It is so similar to the dependent adjective clause that some people call these "reduced adjective clauses" or even "participial clauses."
-I think that those names are a bit misleading because this group of words does not contain a subject (one of the key elements in a clause), so I like to stick with calling these participial phrases.
+Sometimes, people call these "participial clauses."
+I find that name to be a bit misleading because this group of words does not contain a subject (one of the key elements in a clause).
+Because of that, I like to stick with calling these participial phrases.

 Thank you for the work that you do.
 Listening to how you explain things makes a lot of sense to me.
 I can really comprehend it.
 Again, thank you.